 - Choose the right type of dashboard

 Avinash Kaushik, Co-Founder of Market Motive and Digital Marketing Evangelist for Google, has great insight into some of the ways that dashboards fail.
 He has also come up with some rules for creating powerful dashboards.
-Kaushik’s biggest, and most entertaining, rule is “don’t data puke.”
+Kaushik’s biggest, and most entertaining, the rule is “don’t data puke.”
 It is important to remember that dashboards are not just reports.
-Make sure your dashboards include insights, recommendations for actions and business impact.
+Make sure your dashboards include insights, recommendations for actions, and business impact.
 It also needs to deliver context!
 You don’t want executives and whoever else ends up with your dashboard making their own interpretations of the data.
 A dashboard should tell a clear enough data story where interpretation is unnecessary.
 Also remember, when it comes to KPIs, segments and your recommendations, make sure to cover the end-to-end acquisition, behavior, and outcomes.

 Kaushik drives his rules home by stating “This will be controversial, but let me say it anyway.
 The primary purpose of a dashboard is not to inform, and it is not to educate.
 The primary purpose is to drive action!”